tanushbhootra576/BrainScan/README.md

 ##  About the Project

-BrainScan.ai is a next-gen medical imaging analysis system that leverages AI to detect and classify brain tumors from MRI scans.
+BrainScan is a next-gen medical imaging analysis system that leverages AI to detect and classify brain tumors from MRI scans.
 Built with cutting-edge tech by Gen Z developers, this project makes medical analysis accessible and user-friendly.

 ##  Team